curohn/personal_blog/projects/global_temperature_analysis.md

 ## Project Overview
 This project aims to analyze the average temperatures of the United States over time using linear regression.
-The dataset used in this project is the "GlobalLandTemperaturesByCountry" dataset, which includes temperature records for various countries.
+The dataset used in this project is the "Global Land Temperatures By Country" dataset, which includes temperature records for various countries.
 The project involves data preprocessing, fitting a linear regression model to the data, and visualizing trends to make future predictions.

 ## Features
 - Data Cleaning: Handling missing values using forward fill and filtering out inaccurate data before 1820.